 The door can be scribed out with an E-xacto blade, if you wish to make it swing open !

-The front suspension on the Kenz & Leslie Cougar F/C, didn't work for a
+The front suspension on the Kenz & Leslie Cougar F/C, didn't work for a number of reasons,

 so were going back to create a new Front Frame with a Spring Perch, and a Correct Tube Axle with Buggy Spring.

 Starting with an mpc Front axle, we cut off the shock supports and cut the axle back 8 scale inches on each side.

 New hollow tubes were glued to the axle, and then we added new plastic tubes inside the hollow tubes for new spindles.